On the four-quark operator matrix elements for the lifetime of $\Lambda_{b}$: Introduction

-In \cite{Shi:2019hbf}, we derived the transition form factors from doubly heavy baryons to singly heavy baryons using QCD sum rules for the first time.
-However, considering there were few theoretical results and experimental data available to compare with, we then applied our calculation method to the semileptonic decay of $\Lambda_{b}\to\Lambda_{c}l\bar{\nu}$ \cite{Zhao:2020mod}.
-Our predictions for the form factors and decay widths are comparable with those of HQET and Lattice QCD.
-Similar to \cite{Zhao:2020mod}, in this work, we will also consider the leading order contributions from the perturbative, quark condensate and quark-gluon mixed condensate diagrams.
+The theoretical predictions for $L_{1}$, $L_{2}$ and $\tilde{B}$ are listed in Table \ref{Tab:L12_Btilde}, from which, one can see that there are significant differences in the theoretical predictions for $L_{1}$ and $L_{2}$.
+In this work, we intend to clarify this issue.

-The authors of \cite{Colangelo:1996ta} also adopted Cutkosky cutting rules to obtain the spectral density of the correlation function.
-While the main difference between \cite{Colangelo:1996ta} and this work is that, the former performed the analysis under the framework of HQET, while in this work we will handle the hadronic matrix elements in full QCD.
-As can be seen in \cite{Shuryak:1981fza,Zhao:2020wbw}, our results can reduce to those of \cite{Colangelo:1996ta} in the heavy quark limit.
-In addition, we will also consider the leading logarithmic corrections in this work.
+In Ref. \cite{Shi:2019hbf}, we performed a QCD sum rules analysis on the weak decay form factors of doubly heavy baryons to singly heavy baryons.
+However, considering there were few theoretical predictions and experimental data available to compare with, we then applied our calculation method to study the semileptonic decay of $\Lambda_{b}\to\Lambda_{c}l\bar{\nu}$ in Ref. \cite{Zhao:2020mod}.
+It turns out that, our predictions for the form factors and decay widths are consistent with those of heavy quark effective theory (HQET) and Lattice QCD.
+In this work, similar computing strategies are performed.
+At the QCD level, contributions from up to dimension-6 four-quark operators are considered to obtain the matrix elements in Eq. (\ref{eq:FQO_ME}).

-The rest of this paper is arranged as follows.
+The rest of this article is arranged as follows.
 In Sec.
-II, we will show the main steps of calculating the hadronic matrix elements.
-Numerical analysis will be performed in Sec.
-III, and some discussions will also be given.
-We conclude our paper in the last section.
+II, the main steps of QCD sum rules are presented, and in Sec.
+III, numerical results are shown.
+For consistency, the pole residue of $\Lambda_{b}$ is also considered.
+We conclude this article in the last section.